nextgenusfs/annorefine/docs/api/functions.md

 - `threads` (int): Number of threads to use (default: None, uses all available)
 - `contig` (str): Filter to only process alignments on this contig (default: None)
 - `region` (tuple): Filter to region as (contig, start, end) tuple (default: None)
+- `contig_map` (dict): Dictionary to rename contigs in output.
+Keys are input contig names, values are output contig names (default: None, no mapping)

 **Returns:** Dictionary with conversion statistics